 In The Beginning...

-- 25% answer immediately because they had a well organized marketing budget and anticipated the question.
-The conversation continues until we agree on fee, deliverables, and a completion date.
+• 25% answer immediately because they had a well organized marketing budget and anticipated the question.
+The conversation continues until we agree on a fee, deliverables and a completion date.

-- 70% answer with an amount that is far below what's reasonable for any type of creative project.
-Usually a defense mechanism, it's because they assume any quote will always be higher if the other person knows how much they can spend.
-Even after I explain how and why my quote is a fair amount, they're now obsessed with finding the lowest hanging fruit.
+• 70% answer with an amount that is far below what's reasonable for any type of creative project.
+This is usually a defense mechanism because they assume the quote will be higher if the other person knows how much they're willing to spend.
+Even after I explain how and why my quote is a fair amount, they become obsessed with finding the lowest hanging fruit.

-- The remaining 5% never considered the question simply because Web Design wasn't even in their business plan.
-They likely started calling and sending e-mails because a friend told them a Website is kind of necessary in today's hyper competitive market, but even after I mention a reasonable fee for the amount of work they're asking about, they once again put off all marketing plans.
+• The remaining 5% never considered the question simply because digital marketing wasn't in their business plan, but a friend told them a Website is kind of essential in today's hyper competitive market.
+After I mention a reasonable fee for the amount of work they're asking for, they put off any and all marketing plans into the foreseeable future.

 Be open about your budget

 Creative work is exhausting and challenging.
-I have a few clients who first tried to DIY a flyer, booklet, even a Website in Microsoft Publisher or with a template.
-Each of them quickly realized that converting a few hours of work into something that sells one person on their products or services, was almost impossible.
-And exhausting!
+I have a few clients who first tried to DIY a flyer, booklet, even a Website using a $70 template or even worse Microsoft Publisher.
+They all quickly realized that converting a couple hours of work into something that sells one person on their products or services, was almost impossible.
+And again, exhausting!

 So even if you don't immediately have thousands of dollars to spend on marketing (the stuff that ultimately converts a consumer into a long-term customer), be up front about your budget.
 A professional graphic artist and Website developer like me is more likely to work with you before and after the decimal point, especially if you are passionate about your advertising project.